kevinstarmack/CS5130---Advanced-Software-Engineering/Milestone #1/Project-Milestone1.md

 When the code is delivered to me for testing, this would be the first test case to execute.

 __Code__
-* From a very-high levelpseudocode standpint, here is what I want to achieve
+* From a very-high level pseudocode standpoint, here is what I want to achieve:

 ```sh
 # input file in any format